-If you cannot see several non-intrusive ad banners directly below this text, please whitelist this site in your ad blocker(s).
+If you cannot see Amazon ad banners directly below this text, please whitelist this site in your ad blocker(s).
 The ads below have been hand-selected for relevant content, and your patronage directly benefits this forum community, thanks!

 Wanted to try this for a long time.
 The equipment has been sitting there.
 I was down doing some clean up today and fired up the forge and swung the hammer a little bit.